GoogleChrome/web.dev/src/site/content/en/blog/layout-instability-api/index.md

 For example, if a user interaction triggers a network request that may take a while to complete, it's best to create some space right away and show a loading indicator to avoid an unpleasant layout shift when the request completes.
-If the user doesn't realize something is loading, or doesn’t have a sense of when the resource will be ready, they may try to click something else while waiting&mdash;something that could move out from under them.
+If the user doesn't realize something is loading, or doesn't have a sense of when the resource will be ready, they may try to click something else while waiting&mdash;something that could move out from under them.